 If an employee opts-out they should have their contributions refunded the next time you run your payroll and they will not join the pension scheme.

 Contributions are paid to the pension scheme before the employee opts-out can be refunded, but the employee must act quickly.
-Contributions made after this opt-out window has closed cannot be refunded, and will not be accessable by the employee until they retire.
+Contributions made after this opt-out window has closed cannot be refunded, and will not be accessible by the employee until they retire.

 This is another reason why you should encourage your staff to take an active involvement in their pension scheme.
 If they don’t want to join but put off their opt-out decision, they might not see that money in their pocket again until they retire.